BobbyFlay/bobbystemper.github.com/_pages/contact.md

 ---
 title: Contact
+description: Have a project you'd like to work on together?
+Want to go for a bike ride around NYC?
+Contact me here.
 subtitle: Tell me a little more about what you're looking for and your availability to chat this week or next!
 I'll get back to you ASAP.
 Looking forward to it! <br></br>If you have any trouble with the form, just shoot me an email at marketing@bobbystemper.com
 description: Get in touch with Bobby to chat bikes, marketing consulting, and whatever you need help with!
 featured_image: /images/bobby/bobby-bushwick-graffiti.jpeg